ePages-de/epages-devportal/_posts/2019/2019-09-17-rnd-day-2019-eating-pizza-in-the-cloud.md

 From the *GitHub for beginners* workshop that I held together with my colleague, we gathered some statements about the R&D Day.
 After a 90 minutes workshop, our newborn GitHubbies (all non-devs!) were able to make a Pull Request to our [epages-devportal](https://github.com/ePages-de/epages-devportal){:target="_blank"}.
-We asked them to commit some thoughts about the day, and here we go with some quotes (they have not been checked for grammar 😆):
+We asked them to commit some thoughts about the day, and here we go with some quotes:

 *Stefanie says*: